-Promote Informed Consumerism
+Promote Informed Health Care Consumerism

-Consumers need access to information about the cost of health care and the quality of services provided to make informed and cost-conscious choices when selecting a health care provider.
-The Kentucky General Assembly made great strides in 2008 by passing the Chamber-led transparency initiative, which requires the Cabinet for Health and Family Services to launch a transparency program that makes permanent the reporting to consumers of health care costs, quality indicators and results.
+Consumers need access to information about the cost of health care and the quality of services provided to make informed and costconscious choices when selecting a health care provider.
+The Kentucky General Assembly made great strides in 2008 by passing the Chamberled transparency initiative, which requires the Cabinet for Health and Family Services to provide regular reports to consumers of health care costs, quality indicators and results.

-Without this effort, such information is almost entirely absent from today's health care market-place, preventing Kentuckians from making informed choices when they purchase health care services.
+Without this effort, such information is almost entirely absent from today's health care marketplace, preventing Kentuckians from making informed choices when they purchase health care services.
 Over time, making this comprehensive information easily available to consumers may serve to contain increases in health care spending by government, businesses and individuals.
 Only when consumers know the price and value of health care services will they be empowered to make the best possible choices for themselves and their families.

-Improve the Medical Liability Climate
+Improve Kentucky's Medical Liability Climate